 Someone to deal with us on your behalf

-A correspondence nominee can do most of your business related to Centrelink services, including:
+A correspondence nominee can do most of your Centrelink business for you, such as:

 - making enquiries

 - advising us of changes to your circumstances

 - attending appointments with you or, if appropriate, on your behalf, and

 - receiving a copy of your mail from us

 A payment nominee receives your Centrelink payments.
 A payment nominee: